Warning in file(filename, "r", encoding = encoding): URL

 function. separate()

-divides a column of values into multiple columns that each contain a portion of the original values.
+column of values into multiple columns that each contain a portion of

 Run the code below to see separate()